 The following requirements are considered high-risk.
-Deficiencies here can hardly be repaired late in the project.
+Deficiencies here can hardly be rectified late in the project.
 In his reply, the supplier must state how he will carry out the proof of concept and when.
 The date must be stated as the number of workdays after signing the contract.
 The customer expects 40 workdays or less.

-eas where an early proof of concept required: Example of proof: Code: 1.
+eas where an early proof of concept required: Example of p Code: 1.
 Efficient support of clinical sessions (task C10).
-A prototype of the necessary computer screens (maybe a paper mockup) is assessed by expert users.
+A prototype of (maybe a pape users.
+Can be (See also area 2.
+Usability (all requirements in section I1). tested with ord A prototype (maybe a paper mockup) is usability tested with ordinary users.
 Can be done within workdays.
-(See also area 5 below.)
-2. Usability (all requirements in section I1).
-A prototype (maybe a paper mockup) is usability tested with ordinary users.
-Can be done within workdays.
 3. Response times with the required number of users (all requirements in section L1).
 A test setup is used to simulate the required number of users.
 The response times are meas- ured.
 Can be done within workdays.
 4. Possibility for third-party expansion of the system (sections E4 and F10).
 An independent software house studies documentation of parts of the system and the technical interfaces in order to assess whether it is adequate for expanding the system.
 Can be done within workdays.
 5. Integration with other systems.
 A test setup which demonstrates the data exchange.
 Can be done within workdays.
+In case the contract is terminated: Example solution: Kode: 10 In case the customer contracts with and but the contract is terminated (e.g. duri customer would like to contract with the in priority sequence, without a new requ proposal. ng POC), the next supplier The supplier abides by his proposal for workdays after the proposal deadline.
+The customer expects 100 work days.